ryanmaclean/OpenBSD-firewall/README.md

 -------

-Earlier versions of this project was used at Eurospider by Mihai Barbos to build corporate style firewalls with Portwell machines.
+Earlier versions of this project was used at Eurospider by Mihai Barbos (https://github.com/mbarbos) to build corporate-style firewalls with Portwell hardware.

 I merely collected the ideas and updated them to new versions of OpenBSD.

 Install